 Those students who have no planner comments in a term similarly are rewarded.
-All students who achieve at least Gold and have not received isolation exclusion or internal exclusion for behaviour will receive an additional annual award.
+All students who achieve at least Gold and have not received isolation, suspension or internal suspension for behaviour will receive an additional annual award.

 Academic progress is recognised as follows